BioAndNeuralRights/website/README.md

 ## Potential To Do List

-- link to github from website
-	- make it clear that the website is open-source and welcomes contributions from the community
-- perhaps add a contact (e.g. bioandneuralrights@gmail.com)
-	- is there a way to create a contact shared among contributors? alternative to email perhaps?
 - create a logo
 - create a favicon.ico for the website
 - re-organize repository and build step so all the public website files are in a folder